 Support.
 Don’t Punish

 Support.
 Don’t Punish is a global advocacy campaign calling for better drug policies that prioritise public health and human rights.
 The campaign aims to promote drug policy reform, and to change laws and policies which impede access to harm reduction interventions.
 The campaign aligns with the following key messages: The drug control system is broken […]

 Strengthening NGO capacity and promoting public health and human rights oriented drug policy in South Eastern Europe

 The current drug policies are based on a punitive repressive approach to discourage drug use and illegal production and distribution of drugs.
 This policy has been proven not to be effective.
-Aim of this project was to promote drug policies and drug legislation based on a public health and human rights approach.
-That will lead […]
+The Aim of this project was to promote drug policies and drug legislation based on a public health and human rights approach.
+That will […]